 ISO 14.001 (in Spanish)

-Although our activity does not pose any major risk to the environment, we feel that ratifying our commitment to the environment is essential for a bank as big as and with the social involvement of CaixaBank.
+Although its activity does not pose any major risk to the environment, it feels that ratifying its commitment to the environment is essential for a bank as big as and with the social involvement of CaixaBank.

 Its ecological ‘footprint’ is mainly based on: